mattbatwings/BatPU-2/README.md

 ## What's in this repo?

+All the supporting code I wrote for my new [redstone computer](https://youtu.be/3gBZHXqnleU?si=brgAO4tlePdB6vPR) \

-programs - A folder containing all the programs that were in the showcase assembler py - A script to convert .as (assembly) files to .mc (machine code) files schematic.py - A script to convert .mc files to .schem (worldedit schematic) files main.py - A script to convert .as files to .schem files (Using assembler.py, then schematic.py)
+programs - A folder containing all the programs that were in the showcase \
+assembler py - A script to convert .as (assembly) files to .mc (machine code) files \
+schematic.py - A script to convert .mc files to .schem (worldedit schematic) files \
+main.py - A script to convert .as files to .schem files (Using assembler.py, then schematic.py)

 ## How can I create a program?